Wolfpack strength coach will now oversee all Olympic sport strength programs

 Craig Sowers was named assistant director of strength & conditioning in the summer of 2012.
+In the spring of 2014 he was promoted to Director of Olympic Sports Training.
 Sowers has a broad and diverse background in athletic performance and development at both the collegiate level and in the private sector.

 Sowers will be in charge of the women's soccer and men's and women's swimming and diving teams, as well as assist in the day-to-day administrative responsibilities.